SAML Authentication in RFPIO

 Note: Multiple SSO can be created for a single client instance.
 If required, raise a support ticket.
 Once approved the team will enable it for the client.

-RFPIO - SAML Login
+Responsive - SAML Login

 Login from Azure Portal